abtion/guidelines/career_development/ladder.md

 -[ ] Is working on naming variables and learning to extract methods

 #### test-driven
--[ ] runs all tests before commiting, can understand where expectations are not met and fix some with the help of more senior developers
+-[ ] Runs all tests before commiting.
+-[ ] Can understand where expectations are not met and fix some with the help of more senior developers.

 #### iterative
 -[ ] understands red-green-refactor